Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach

-\textbf{AUIs and Healthcare: } Previous research has explored the application of AUIs in systems adapted for healthcare professionals \cite{eslami2018user,greenwood2003agent,vogt2010adaptive}. \citet{eslami2018user} conducted interviews and observations to investigate user preferences regarding data entry, language and vocabulary, information presentation, as well as providing help, warning, and feedback, with a primary focus on healthcare professionals.
-Similarly, \citet{vogt2010adaptive} examined AUI design issues that aim to simplify input and reduce the potential for errors, particularly in contexts such as smart hospitals. \citet{greenwood2003agent} introduced a novel approach using reactive agents for AUIs in diabetes treatment decision support, customising data display according to clinician preferences.
+Previous research has explored the application of AUIs in systems adapted for \textit{\textbf{healthcare professionals}} \cite{eslami2018user,greenwood2003agent,vogt2010adaptive}. \citet{eslami2018user} conducted interviews and observations to investigate user preferences regarding data entry, language and vocabulary, and information presentation, as well as providing help, warning, and feedback, with a primary focus on healthcare professionals.
+Similarly, \citet{vogt2010adaptive} examined AUI design issues that aim to simplify input and reduce the potential for errors, particularly in contexts such as smart hospitals. \citet{greenwood2003agent} introduced a novel approach using reactive agents for AUIs in diabetes treatment decision support, customizing data display according to clinician preferences.
 Despite the initial emphasis on healthcare professionals, there is an increasing recognition of the diverse user base of mHealth applications.
-Consequently, there has been an increasing number of literature describing various approaches, applications, and tools specifically tailored for patient-focused AUIs.
-Existing studies on AUI frameworks often focus on particular adaptive components or specific aspects of patient management \cite{shakshuki2015adaptive, frohlich2009loca, yuan2012fuzzy}. \citet{shakshuki2015adaptive} proposed an AUI architecture for patient monitoring with a focus on health-related information adaptation. \citet{frohlich2009loca} explored the application of LoCa, primarily to monitor physiological data and the activity status of patients within a digital home environment, facilitating context-aware adaptation of workflows. \citet{yuan2012fuzzy} designed a fuzzy-logic-based context model for personalised healthcare services in chronic illness, prioritising health problem prediction and preventive measures based on user data rather than UI adaptation to individual user needs and context.
+Consequently, there has been an increasing number of studies describing various approaches, applications, and tools specifically tailored for \textit{\textbf{patient-focused}} AUIs.
+Existing studies on AUI frameworks often focus on particular adaptive components or specific aspects of patient management \cite{shakshuki2015adaptive, frohlich2009loca, yuan2012fuzzy}. \citet{shakshuki2015adaptive} proposed an AUI architecture for patient monitoring with a focus on health-related information adaptation. \citet{frohlich2009loca} explored the application of the LoCa (A Location and Context-aware eHealth Infrastructure) project, primarily to monitor physiological data and the activity status of patients within a digital home environment, facilitating context-aware adaptation of workflows. \citet{yuan2012fuzzy} designed a fuzzy-logic-based context model for personalized healthcare services in chronic diseases, prioritizing the prediction of health problems and preventive measures based on user data rather than UI adaptation to individual user needs and context.